Femoroacetabular Impingement (FAI)

 What is FAI?

 FAI (femoroacetabular impingement) is hip impingement caused by a structural problem, specifically bony abnormalities that lead to abnormal contact between the acetabulum and the femoral head.
-The abnormality could be acquired (caused by injury or repetitive movements) or a developmental deformity.
+The abnormality may be a developmental deformity or acquired (caused by injury or repetitive movements).
 Hip deformities and the abnormal growth of bone on the ball and/or the socket alter normal biomechanics and lead to hip instability, labrum injury, and accelerated joint degeneration.
 FAI is a common cause of hip and groin pain in young, active patients.

 The location of the impingement can be described as either the CAM type or Pincer-type or both.
 CAM type is caused by the abnormal shape of the femoral head and neck, while the Pincer-type is caused an abnormal shape of the acetabulum.
 Repeated microtrauma causes bone spurs, damage to the labrum, hip joint degeneration and osteoarthritis.